 Indexing is an excellent way to improve database performance.
 An index is nothing more than a reference to data in a table.
-We should think of a database index in the same way we think of a book index.
-The aim of creating an index is to make reading and searching queries easier.
-Indexes can be made using one or more database table columns and form the basis for a quick random search and efficient data access.
+For example, we can think of a database index the same way we think of a book index.
+The aim of creating an index is to perform read and search queries faster.

 Suppose you are in your city’s central library and have 5 minutes to find a particular book.
-Would you be able to accomplish this task and find the book in the specified time frame?
-It would be nearly impossible to search for any book in such an extensive collection of books by using any common method of checking each section.
-However, if we request access to the library’s index, our task would be much easier because indexes provide all of the information required to locate objects quickly and efficiently.
+Would you accomplish this task and find the book in the specified time frame?
+It would be nearly impossible to search for any book in such an extensive collection of books by checking each section.
+However, if we request access to the library’s index, our task would be easier because indexes provide all the information required to locate the book quickly.

 Similarly, a database index includes all of the information needed to access data efficiently.
-Nowadays, the IT industry is evolving very rapidly and generating vast amounts of data.
-All such data need to be stored, but we need a way to store and retrieve such a massive amount of data efficiently.
+Nowadays, the IT industry is evolving rapidly and generating vast amounts of data.
+All such data need to be stored, but we need a way to efficiently store and retrieve such a massive amount of data.
 The company’s ability to access the data quickly is critical to its success.
-However, one way to achieve this is using the similar idea of maintaining indexes as we saw in the Central Library example.
+However, one way to achieve this is using the similar idea of maintaining indexes as we saw in the above Library example.
 The indexes function as lookup tables and store data efficiently for faster retrieval.

 Now it is clear why we need indexing in databases.
 Now let’s proceed ahead and look into the various methods of indexing.
 There are primarily three methods of indexing: